nerfdeformer/nerfdeformer/data/README.md

 ### scene config

-`scene_config.json` defines each scene, which is a list of dict.
+`scene_config.json` defines all original-transformed scene pairs, which is a list of dict. one dict defines one pair.
 For example:

 ```python
     "obj_A": {